LC-400/mongodb/README.md

 to be inserted into your mongo database-collection.
 Add necessary pre-filled fields here and allow for a person having multiple names

-Create the formatted list of names with:  "/. awk_names | tee add_names.js".
+Create the formatted list of names with:  "./awk_names | tee add_names.js".
 Observe folder permissions to ensure the creation of the file "add_names.js".

 The file "add_names.js" will be the argument to the mongodb-command for communicating with